aimhubio/aim/README.md

 # Overview

-Placeholder for the awesome description about the awesome tool.

 We tried to keep Aim as simple as possible.
 Still, here are a few details to avoid confusion:

 - **Experiment**: it's a grouping mechanism for training runs.
 Experiments are a way to organize the training runs in a meaningful manner